bbx10/node-nRF8001/README.md

 ## Example 2: node.js and BLE firmata

-Firmata allows node.js programs to control the pins on an Ardunio Uno.
+Firmata allows node.js programs to control the pins on an Arduino Uno.
 Adafruit provides BLEFirmata but a few fixes are required so use the fork described below